Spectrum, Scattering Amplitudes, and String Field Theory of 4 Dimensional Twistor String: EYM Scattering Amplitudes with External Gravitons and Gluons

 $\Phi$ and $\tilde{\Phi}$ each have co-rank one with vanishing determinant and det$^{\prime}$ indicates the operation of removing one row and one column before computing the determinant.
 The result of this operation is actually independent of the choice of row and column removed.\\

 Finally, PT in \eqref{EYMtree} denotes a Parke-Taylor factor of the form

 where permutations run over $g$ and $\tilde{g}$ separately per choice of fixed vertex operators.\\

-We observe that the $\eta$ and $\tilde{\eta}$ variables in the second row of \eqref{EYMtree} do not occur in the Parke-Taylor factor such that the second row in \eqref{EYMtree} only contributes an overall constant and can be safely disregarded.
-This way, when ignoring the numerator of the Parke-Taylor factor, we end up exactly with the formula (2.2) of \cite{Adamo:2015}.
+We observe that the $\eta$ and $\tilde{\eta}$ variables in the second row of \eqref{EYMtree} do not occur in the Parke-Taylor factor such that the second row in \eqref{EYMtree} can easily be evaluated to only contribute an overall constant independent of $t_r$ and can be safely disregarded.
+This way we end up exactly with the formula (2.2) of \cite{Adamo:2015}, up to the numerator of the Parke-Taylor factor.
 This is a remarkable result.\\

 One question to ask is, what would have happened if we had exchanged $\braket{\phi_r(z\!)\chi_{ir}\!}$ $\!\!(\sum_s [\psi_s(z\!) \tilde{\eta}_{is}])$ and $[\tilde{\phi}_r(z\!) \tilde{\chi}_{ir}] (\sum_s\!\! \braket{\tilde{\psi}_s(z\!) \eta_{is}}\!)$ in the fixed vertex operators \eqref{FixedGluonVertex} with $t^{-2}$, as appropriate for a fixed vertex operator belonging to \eqref{GluonVertex}?
 This would have resulted in full cancellation of contractions between fermions and associated bosonic ghost systems and, therefore, in a vanishing amplitude.
 This is the reason why we had to introduce the special fixed vertex operators \eqref{FixedGluonVertex}.\\